SX129/SX129/README.md

 ## 🚀 About Me
 I'm a self-taught software developer, continuously striving to improve my skills every day.
-I passion for programming began during my final year of undergrad at the University of Houston, and since graduating, I’ve committed to turning that passion into a fulfilling career—pursuing a lifetime of learning along the way!
+My passion for programming began during my final year of undergrad at the University of Houston, and since graduating, I’ve dedicated myself to turning that passion into a fulfilling career—pursuing a lifetime of learning along the way!

 ## 🛠 Skills